CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

      - Transformer Attribution

 4. **Evaluation Metrics**:
-   The following metrics are used to evaluate the faithfulness of explanation methods:
+   The following metrics are used to evaluate the faithfulness of explanation methods
    - **Salience-guided Faithfulness Coefficient (SaCo)**: Measures the alignment of salience scores with the actual influence of input regions.
    - **Area Under the Curve (AUC)**: Measures the degradation in model accuracy as high-salience pixels are progressively perturbed.
 Lower AUC indicates a better explanation.
    - **Area Over the Perturbation Curve (AOPC)**: Quantifies the variation in output probabilities when perturbing high-salience regions.
 Higher AOPC indicates a better explanation.